 If you’re a regular reader of Careful Cents, you already know how important it is to get out of debt and keep track of your personal finances, so you can achieve your business goals — like quitting your job, traveling more, and generally having more freedom.

-My business credit card stands at over $3,000 balance right now.
+In July 2014 my business credit card balance was over $3,000.
 I know, scary right?!
-Although I swore off going into debt again, I viewed my business credit card differently, and up until the last few months, I’ve been able to pay off my balance every month as the bill came.
+Although I swore off going into debt again, I admit that I’ve viewed my business credit a bit differently.
+Up until the last few months, I’ve been able to pay off my balance every month as the bill came.

 I honestly think I was just hoping to give my business a fighting chance to grow, without going about it the slow — but smart — way.
 Building a business takes time, and you can’t rush it!

 So in an effort to reign in my business spending and get back on track with making smart, financially savvy decisions, I’m attempting a 60-day cash budget challenge over the summer.
 And I’m inviting you to join in!